-Our office is happy to provide tooth colored fillings, placed with care.
+Our dentists for kids and teens are happy to provide tooth colored fillings, placed with care.
 These mimic the appearance of natural teeth.
 These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, as well as on the back teeth depending on the location and extent of the tooth decay.
 Sometimes, if a cavity is too large for a filling, the dentist may recommend a crown instead.

 What’s right for your child?